 On-Site Energy Generation

-On-site electricity generation is an attractive option for biogas projects.
-The electricity generated from burning biogas can be used to power the facilities’ operations, and any excess can be sold to the electrical grid through California’s Bioenergy Market Adjustment Tariff.
-This electricity can provide baseload power, meaning it can provide a continuous supply of electricity, and dispatchable generation, meaning its power can be adjusted and used on demand.
-This makes electricity from biogas valuable since it is not intermittent, like solar and wind, and its flexibility allows for more efficient and cheaper electrical generation.
-Because the biogas used for electricity does not need to be upgraded to the 98% methane concentration required to inject the biogas into the pipeline, facilities save on biogas processing costs.
+On-site electricity generation once was an attractive option for biogas projects.
+The electricity generated from combusting biogas has been and can be used to power on-site facility operations, and any excess can be sold to the electrical grid through California’s Bioenergy Market Adjustment Tariff.
+This electricity can provide baseload power, meaning it can provide a continuous supply of electricity, and dispatchable generation.
+In other words, its power can be adjusted and used on demand.
+This makes biogas-derived electricity valuable since it can complement and compensate for the intermittent production of electricity genreated from solar and wind.
+The flexibility of biogas allows for more efficient electrical generation.
+Because the biogas used for electricity does not need to be upgraded to the 98% methane concentration required to inject the biogas into the pipeline, the develoment costs for biogas-production facilities are not nearly as capital intensive as RNG production facilities.
+For better or worse, the current return on investment , in terms of producers’ ability to monetize environmental credits from policies like California’s Renewable Portfolio Standard (RPS) is much lower compared to the value of RNG in the transportation fuel market.
+To be clear, biogas production facilities are distinct from RNG production facilities both in terms of the capital investment required, the upgrading equipment necessary and their end-use applications.

-The EPA’s Landfill Methane Outreach Project reports that as of February 2018, 469 of the estimated 632 (74%) operational LFG energy projects in the United States use biogas to generate electricity.
+With respect to biogas production facilities, the US EPA’s Landfill Methane Outreach Project (LMOP) reports that as of February 2018, 469 of the estimated 632 (74%) operational LFG energy projects in the United States use biogas to generate electricity.
 The EPA estimates that LFG projects are outputting 17 billion kWh a year, contributing to 0.5% of US electricity consumption.

 Zero Waste Energy Development Company, a sister company of Zanker Recycling, is a facility that utilizes their biogas for on-site electricity.
 Dry anaerobic digesters capture the biogas that then fuel two 800 kW combustion engines.
 Through the BioMAT program, a feed-in tariff discussed in the Regulatory Landscape part of this report, Zero Waste is not only able to fuel their own operations but can also sell excess electricity to PG&E through a long term contract.